 Movie or audio files can be embedded in the publication.
-You can add a movie in H.264 format or an audio file in MP3 format.
+Movies need to be H.264-encoded mp4 files, audio files need to be in MP3 format.

-A panorama VR lets you view a complete environment in 360 degrees, but also lets you tilt so you can e.g. also have a look at the sky and at the floor within that environment.
+A panorama VR lets you view a complete environment in 360 degrees and in 3 dimensions, but also lets you tilt so you can e.g. also have a look at the sky and at the floor within that environment.

 In order to use a panorama VR with Twixl Publisher, you need six images that represent the six inner sides of a cube.
 Several tools are available on the market to generate these six tiles, based on cylindrical or spherical images.

 You can add any type of HTML5 animation using a web viewer - either with external, or (for better performance) with embedded html.

 When you convert an object to a button, you’re also able to attach an action to it:

 - Go to next page

 - Go to previous page